Engineering — Note 01

 The best code is the code we didn't write.

-Every line is a line that has to be maintained, reviewed, debugged at 2am, and explained to whoever comes next.
+Every line has to be maintained, reviewed, debugged, and explained to whoever comes next.
 So we push back on scope, kill features that don't earn their keep, and lean on the platform before we reach for a library.
+Small surface area, small bug count.

 02